Law and Justice

 - Registration of charges: The Act requires companies to register charges (such as mortgages) on their property within 30 days of creation of charge.
 The Registrar may permit the registration within 300 days of creation.
 If the registration is not completed within 300 days, the company is required to seek extension of time from the central government.

 - The Ordinance changes this to permit registration of charges: (i) within 300 days if the charge is created before the Ordinance, or (ii) within 60 days if the charge is created after the Ordinance.
 If the charge under the first category is not registered within 300 days, it must be completed within six months from the date of the Ordinance.
 If the charge under the second category is not registered within 60 days, the Registrar may grant another 60 days for registration.
-If a person wilfully furnishes false or incorrect information, or suppresses material information which is required to be registered under this provision, he will be liable for fraud under the Act.

 - Change in approving authority: Under the Act, change in period of financial year for a company associated with a foreign company, has to be approved by the National Company Law Tribunal.
 Similarly, any alteration in the incorporation document of a public company which has the effect of converting it to a private company, has to be approved by the Tribunal.
 Under the Ordinance, these powers have been transferred to central government.

 - Declaration of beneficial ownership: If a person holds beneficial interest of at least 25% shares in a company or exercises significant influence or control over the company, he is required to make a declaration of his interest.
 Under the Act, failure to declare this interest is punishable with a fine between one lakh rupees and ten lakh rupees, along with a continuing fine for every day of default.
 The Ordinance provides that such person may either be fined, or imprisoned for up to one year, or both.